tobetz/LegoMicroscope/README.md

 In this repository you will find the following key information to built your own Lego Microscope:
 - The building instructions as [PDF][pdf]
 - The parts lists as [Bricklink ldr][bricklink_list] list.
-You can use the Bricklink list to quickly get the bricks in case you have no Lego at home.
+You can upload the Bricklink list on [Bricklink.com][bricklink_link] to quickly get the bricks in case you have no Lego at home.
 - The links to webpages that sell the ocular lenses ([Europe][EU_Lense], [UK][UK_Lense])
 - The smartphone lens we use here (iPhone 5s camera module).
 - The Explorer Kit, which will help you to learn about microscopy and optics while you build the microscope.